 And so it goes down through history.
 Sexual sin, I believe, leads to a loss of glory, a loss of honor.

 In chapter 43 we read, "1Afterward he brought me to the gate, even the gate that looks toward the east.
-2Behold, the glory of the Elohim of Israel came from the way of the east: and his voice was like the sound of many waters; and the earth shined with his glory.
+2Behold, the glory of the God of Israel came from the way of the east: and his voice was like the sound of many waters; and the earth shined with his glory.
 3It was according to the appearance of the vision which I saw, even according to the vision that I saw when I came to destroy the city; and the visions were like the vision that I saw by the river Chebar; and I fell on my face.
-4The glory of YHWH came into the house by the way of the gate whose prospect is toward the east.
-5The Spirit took me up, and brought me into the inner court; and behold, the glory of YHWH filled the house."
+4The glory of the Lord came into the house by the way of the gate whose prospect is toward the east.
+5The Spirit took me up, and brought me into the inner court; and behold, the glory of the Lord filled the house."
+(NASB95)

-Comparing the two, we see that the glory of man can be regenerated as well, just as the glory of YHWH will return to His Temple (again, see Ezek.
+Comparing the two, we see that the glory of man can be regenerated as well, just as the glory of Adonai will return to His Temple (again, see Ezek.
 43).

 If I were to ask you what the opposite of honor is, what would you say?
 Most people would say "shame."
 And they would be correct; the opposite of glory and honor is shame and dishonor.
-So it stands to reason, then, that those things which damage the liver in the physical, damage the glory/honor in the spiritual.
-And that is exactly what we find.
+So it stands to reason, then, that perhaps the things which damage the liver in the physical, damage the honor and glory in the spiritual.

 Habakkuk 2:15-16 - 15“Woe to him who makes his neighbors drink; you pour out your wrath and make them drunk, in order to gaze at their nakedness!
 16You will have your fill of shame instead of glory.
 Drink, yourself, and show your uncircumcision!
 The cup in YHWH's right hand will come around to you, and utter shame will come upon your glory!